timm/ezr/docs/index.md

 Micro modeling from local data has many advantages:

+- Micro modeling is a fast way to talk to subject matter experts in order to build a tiny test suite containing highly information examples.
-- Good results from the local models mean we can avoid the complexity of these big models (and those issues concern  CPU cost, model hullications, privacy concerns, poor performance on specific problems, etc).
+- Good results from the local models mean we can avoid the problems of these big models (and those problems include validation, reproducability, understandability,
+  CPU cost, hard to detect errors, privacy concerns, poor performance on specific problems, etc).
 - Poor results from the local  model can be used as the business case for using the more general models;